amerlangit/fa21-cse110-lab4/expose/javascript/part1.md

 5. Error message:
    > "Uncaught TypeError: Assignment to constant variable."

-    There is an error because 'result' cannot be reinitialized since it is a 'const' variable.
+    There is an error because 'result' cannot be reassigned since it is a 'const' variable.
 6. Error message:
    > "Uncaught TypeError: Assignment to constant variable."

-    There is an error because 'result' cannot be reinitialized since it is a 'const' variable.
+    There is an error because 'result' cannot be reassigned since it is a 'const' variable.